 Allergy plays an important role in asthma, as one of the major factors associated with the cause and persistence of asthma.
-Around 8 in 10 people with asthma have positive allergy test results.
+Around 80% of people with asthma have positive allergy test results.

 Allergy and asthma are very common

-Allergy is very common in Australia and New Zealand, affecting around 4 in 10 people.
+Allergy is very common in Australia and New Zealand, affecting around 20% of people.
 Asthma is also common, affecting around 10% of people.
 Globally, the prevalence of allergy is continuing to increase, particularly in developed countries, such as Australia and New Zealand.

 What is allergy?

 Allergy occurs when the immune system in a person reacts to allergens (that they are sensitive to) which are substances in environment that do not cause problems for most people.
 This reaction leads to inflammation (redness and swelling) that causes allergic conditions, which can affect different parts of the body, such as:

 - Allergic rhinitis (hay fever) which affects the nose and eyes.